What is Walmart Marketing Mix?

 - Walmart employs a diversified array of advertising media, ranging from TV ads, billboards, social media, and even their eCommerce platform.

 - They provide secure shipping methods that ensure the highest level of service for customers who purchase online.

 - Walmart offers reliable warranties and replacement policies for a majority of their items sold, which give customers peace of mind when purchasing.

 Walmart Marketing Mix – Place

 Location is vital in any business undertaking.
 Business placement and geographical accessibility are key elements for customers.
 Walmart employs various strategies to ensure that all factors related to the place as a marketing mix element are efficient and effective:

-- Advanced IT systems enable the organization to trace products regardless whether they are in transit or inventory
+- Advanced IT systems enable the organization to trace products regardless of whether they are in transit or inventory.

 Through the marketing mix, there are a few things that can be learned from Walmart: